Picovoice/picovoice/sdk/web/template/README.md

 This library provides a unified wake word and follow-on naturally spoken command engine in-browser, offline.
 This allows a complete Voice AI interaction loop, such as the following:

-> "Pico Clock, set a timer for two minutes"
+> "Picovoice, set a timer for two minutes"

-Where "Pico Clock" is the wake word to start the interaction, and the follow-on command is processed and directly converted from speech into structured data:
+Where "Picovoice" is the wake word to start the interaction, and the follow-on command is processed and directly converted from speech into structured data:

 ```json
 {